tylerharvey/NionSwift-extensions/README.md

 # NionSwift-extensions

-io_ser: to use this tool to import TIA .ser format images into Nion Swift, place this folder in the PlugIns folder of your Nion Swift directory and then run Swift, like any other Nion Swift extension (https://github.com/nion-software/extensions).
+io_ser: to use this plug-in to import TIA .ser format images into Nion Swift, place this folder in the PlugIns folder of your Nion Swift directory and then run Swift, like any other Nion Swift extension (https://github.com/nion-software/extensions).

 If Swift is properly installed, you should be able to import .ser files in the UI with the import dialog under File -> Import...